Skip to content

 Why This Happens

-Angular’s HTTP interceptor system changed significantly in Angular 15+:
+Angular’s HTTP interceptor system changed significantly in Angular 15+, and the migration path introduced several compatibility traps.

 Fix 1: Register Interceptors Correctly for Your Angular Version